lprhodes/homebridge-broadlink-rm/README.md

 Generally the plugin can find where your `config.json` lives as it commonly sits in the `.homebridge` directory of your user account.
 If you're doing something out of the ordinary however you may need to override this.
 You can do so by adding a `"homebridgeDirectory”` key/value pair to the platform config.

 ## Broadlink RM Device Discovery
-As of version 1.0.0, your Broadlink RM Device is automatically discovered so you no longer need to specify a "host" value.
+As of version 1.0.0, your Broadlink RM Device is automatically discovered so you no longer need to specify a  value.

 ## Learning Hex IR and RF codes
 "Learn" and "Scan Frequency" accessories are automatically added to the Home app (so long as you've not added either manually in the config).